 Mr. Exton’s performance venues include Jazz festivals, concerts, television appearances, private, and corporate events.
 He has performed with Wynton Marsalis, Terence Blanchard, Rufus Reid, Lou Rawls, Ernie Krivda, Cyrus Chestnut, Joanne Brackeen, Kim Nazarian, Dominick Farinacci, and international guitar virtuoso Neil Zaza.
 In addition, Ricky is an active session musician recording in studios from the east to the west coast.

-Currently, Exton is very active in the North East Ohio music scene; He currently holds the drum throne in Ernie Krivda’s Fat Tuesday Big Band, as well as with Lou Armagno’s Sinatra Selects and is producing live video streams thru his home studio to support the local music scene in showcasing performances.
+Currently, Exton is very active in the North East Ohio music scene; He currently holds the drum throne in Ernie Krivda’s Fat Tuesday Big Band, The Dan Zola Orchestra, Lou Armagno’s Sinatra Selects and is producing live video streams thru his home studio to support the local music scene in showcasing performances.

 Some albums Ricky can be heard on: